-- 4.1 The program of phased delivery and associated Full Business Cases will determine the draw down of the capital funds from Government for the Great Harbour project.
-Any additional revenue implications of the overall Great Harbour programme and their timings are being considered as each project is developed and with assistance from other Council services including Streetscene and Roads.
-Any implications will be factored into the appropriate year's Revenue budget process and Medium-Term Financial Plan Update and on completion projects will be subject to a year's maintenance by contactors.
-It is worth noting that the need for regular maintenance was a concern raised by the public during the consultation period.
-In addition, in terms of revenue generation, the project may offer a number of opportunities that require further investigation, including: - A proposal to re-develop the existing Beach Pavilion to provide modern community space and public toilet facilities on the ground floor, that are supported and maintained by the income from a commercial lease for the first floor, for example to provide a restaurant development with spectacular coastal views. - The restoration and re-use of the Harbour Master's Office; and - The development site adjacent to the Courtyard Studios.
+4.1 The program of phased delivery and associated Full Business Cases will determine the draw down of the £9m capital funds from Government and expenditure of the £5m Council contribution for the Great Harbour project.
+Any additional revenue implications of the overall Great Harbour programme and their timings will be considered as each project is developed.
+Any implications will be factored into the appropriate year's Revenue Budget process and Medium-Term Financial Plan Update and on completion projects will be subject to a year's maintenance liability by contactors.
+This will include maintenance requirements which were identified as a priority during the consultation process.
+The potential for revenue generation opportunities will be investigated through the project.